suryam35/Furniture-Rental-Store-System/README.md

-# FRSS-Software-Lab
-This is the course project for Software Engineering (CS29006) under Prof. Sourangshu Bhattacharya and Prof. Abir Das.

 ## About
 This is a desktop application programmed using *Python* which can be used as a platform where people can search, rent and loan furniture.